The Bead Case, 1954

 Five years after my family had moved from the Village at Yellow Mill in Bridgeport, it was now 1954, and I was seven.
 On an occasional Sunday morning my parents would still meet their friends Anna and Paul Miazga in the old neighborhood, to attend Mass and then go out for breakfast together.
 We came to the beautiful cathedral-sized Church of Saint Cyril, located next to the village, near the railroad viaduct.
 My sister June, three years younger, and I had grown up together with the Miazgas two daughters, Catherine and Sharon.
 I was only the second oldest of us kids, but we were all always happy whenever our folks got together.
 Our moms had met while working as rivitters at the factory where they made fighter planes for the War Effort, while our dads were away fighting the war in Europe.

-this particular Sunday morning at the end of September, we arrive before
+particular Sunday morning at the end of September, we arrive before the

-the start of Mass, and Ann says to my Mom, "This is the High Mass
+start of Mass, and Ann says to my Mom, "This is the High Mass hour,

-hour, and the kids won't last through it, so we better send them to
+and the kids won't last through it, so we better send them to Sunday School

 "You kiddies will have to go all year--" says Paul with his snide chuckle.